 The other instance when a fox may attack a human is if it feels cornered and has no way out.
-When foxes get cornered this way, they can snap and bite as they fight to get free.
+When foxes get cornered, they can snap and bite as they fight to get free.

 Do Fox Attacks Happen During the Day?

 A fox with rabies can attack during daylight or nighttime hours.